Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Examples

 \subsubsection{Evolution of the game}

-The game consists of different phases, summarized in \autoref{tab:phases_toyexample}.
-In each phase the state vector evolves by applying the corresponding unitary operator, finally ending up with Measurement of the score-operator $\mathcal{S}_A$ equals the expectation of player A's final score $\bra{\Phi_{\rm fin}} \mathcal{S}_A \ket{\Phi_{\rm fin}}$ and Player A's probability of winning is given by $\bra{\Phi_{\rm fin}}P_{\rm fav}\ket{\Phi_{\rm fin}}$.
-In this example, $P_{\rm fav}(\mathcal{H})$ turns out to be three-dimensional.
-We will now review each factor of \autoref{eq:phases_toyexample} in detail:
+The game consists of different phases, which are summarized in \autoref{tab:phases_four_card}.
+In each phase, the state vector evolves by applying the corresponding unitary operator, finally yielding Measurement of the score operator $\mathcal{S}_A$ yields the expected final score of player A $\bra{\Phi_{\rm fin}} \mathcal{S}_A \ket{\Phi_{\rm fin}}$ and player A's probability of winning is given by $\bra{\Phi_{\rm fin}}P_{\rm fav}\ket{\Phi_{\rm fin}}$.
+In this example, the favorable subspace $P_{\rm fav}(\mathcal{H})$ turns out to be three-dimensional.
+Each factor of \autoref{eq:phases_toyexample} is now reviewed in detail: